axibase/atsd/installation/redhat-centos-offline.md

 ## Overview

-The installation process involves downloading dependencies to an intermediate machine with Internet access and copying them to the target machine with similar characteristics for offline installation.
+The installation process involves downloading dependencies to an intermediate server with Internet access and copying them to the target server with similar characteristics for offline installation.

 ## Supported Versions